Mick Foley: Personal life

 Foley's father, former Ward Melville High School Athletic Director Jack Foley, died on September 13, 2009, at the age of 76.

 Foley married his wife, Colette (née Christie), in 1992.
-They have three sons and a daughter: Dewey Francis (born February 20, 1992), Noelle Margaret (born December 15, 1993), Michael Francis "Mickey" Jr. (born 2001), and Hughie Francis (born 2003).
-As of June 2018, Dewey works for WWE, Noelle is a social media model and Mickey is on the autism spectrum.
+They have four children: Dewey, Noelle, Michael Jr. (Mickey), and Hughie.
+As of June 2018, Dewey works for WWE.
 Mickey and Hughie operate their own YouTube channel, MickeyFoley0105.
 Foley himself occasionally appears in Mickey's videos, including one parodying the 2010 LeBron James special The Decision in which Foley teases announcing Al Snow as being his WWE Hall of Fame inductee before announcing the real inductee, Terry Funk.

 Foley is a longtime fan of women's professional wrestling and has campaigned for their equality with men.

 Foley is a supporter of the Stony Brook Seawolves college basketball team and frequently attended home games.
 Foley's father taught at Stony Brook University's school of professional development.